oconnor663/kangarootwelve_xkcp.rs/README.md

 ## Performance

-This crate currently builds SIMD optimizations only on x86\_64 Linux.
-Windows and macOS are supported, but they build the slower "generic32" implementation.
-If you're using this crate to compare benchmarks of different hash functions, you'll need to do it on x86\_64 Linux.
+The optimized SIMD implementation in this crate does not currently support Windows.
+Instead, for Windows targets, we build the "generic32" implementation, which is an order of magnitude slower.
+If you're using this crate for benchmarks, you'll need to do it on (x86\_64) Linux or macOS.
 This might change in a future version.

 ## License